UrbanInstitute/education-data-package-r/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have updated the test suite to comply with the following policy (per an email from CRAN on 2022-09-26):
+In this version I have updated the vignettes to comply with the following policy (per an email from CRAN on 2025-10-15):
 > Packages which use Internet resources should fail gracefully with an informative message if the resource is not available or has changed (and not give a check warning nor error).

 ## Test environments